Carla Preston MA.psych. Adv Dip. MBACP Accred.

 The foundation of my practice is to provide a confidential space in which to work with you to relieve feelings of anxiety and distress but also for greater self-knowledge, understanding and awareness.

-I have worked for over ten years as an Integrative Humanistic counsellor in a great variety of settings and with people presenting with many different issues.
+I have worked for 16 years as an Integrative Humanistic counsellor in a lovely variety of settings and with people presenting with many different issues.

 Long-term counselling and psychotherapy

 Longer therapeutic work allows for more time to explore making deeper changes in our lives, this space can facilitate greater knowledge and understanding of how we feel in relation to ourselves and the world around us.
 It might involve examining the past, thinking about current difficulties and future hopes and the patterns or core beliefs that underpin our way of being.